shrey45/Caster-CAD-Assingment/README.md

 ### Reflection

 The assembly was fairly simple.
 I was watching the video that Dr.Shields made t know where each part goes.
 I had a little bit of trouble in inserting the screws, but I re-watched the video a couple times and I got it done.
 I had to work a bit differently than in the video while adding the pin to hold the axle, but after a few trial and error runs, I gt it.
 Instead of selecting the face of the axle flat part, I just selected the edge and then I made an offset for it to not poke out.

+---

+## Dorothy's Dowel Pins and Picture Frame(Extra)

+### Description

+For this extra assignment I was creating Dowel Pins and a Picture Frame.
+Thanks to the videos, it was super simple to create.
+In this assignment we learned how to use configurations.
+We were suposed to make 16 different versions of pins, with different Lengths, Diameters, and Chamfers.
+Instead of making the same part so many times, we used a neat tool called Configurations.
+We were able to create List Configurations, and we could easily switch between our 16 different configurations.
+We then inserted them into an assembly alog with a picture frame.
+I quickly made a picture frame.
+It took like 2 minutes.
+I just sketched a trapezoid, put some random dimensions(it doesn't matter how big it is) and made 2 holes.
+It was simple.

+### Image